h4kuna/chrome-cjs/README.md

 Open url where you want add custom javascript.
 You can add own javascript or select from this repository.

 # Copy source from repository
-Click to icon of cjs extension, then open texarea where paste javascript form repository and select external javascript jQuery 2.x
+Click to icon of cjs extension, then open textarea where paste javascript form repository and select external javascript jQuery 2.x